A Quick Overview of the Auto Parts Business

-In addition to our list of common business expenses, your auto parts store will require a budget for the ongoing cost of acquiring and maintaining your inventory.
+In addition to our list of common business expenses, your auto parts store will require a budget for maintaining your inventory.

 - Offer something like “delivered in a half hour or it’s free.”
 When a garage is waiting on parts, it’s costing them downtime — because the vehicle is usually on the hoist — that they could be using to finish another job.

 - You could offer a “test it” price.
-For example, often, mechanics try a part, but that doesn’t solve the problem.
-So, instead of charging the customer the could return the new part, and only pay a restocking fee and you could sell the part less the restocking fee.
-Then, everyone is happy.
+For example, often, mechanics install a new part, but that doesn’t solve the problem.
+So, instead of charging the customer, they could return the original part and only pay a restocking fee, and you could sell the part less the restocking fee.

-- You could keep stock numbers for your customers so you can keep track of warranties for your repair shops.
-Often, the mechanic doesn’t have warrant records and the customer doesn’t either.
+- You could keep stock numbers for your customers to keep track of each warranty for your repair shops.
+Often, the mechanic doesn’t have accurate records, and the customer doesn’t either.

 Pros and Cons:

-- There are hundreds of thousands of different parts keeping sufficient stock can challenging and expensive
+- There are hundreds of thousands of different parts.

 Your start-up cost for an auto parts store depends on many factors.
 It depends on the following.